pjstockdale/get_data_course_project/README.md

 4. Data file can be read into R using mean.std.in <- read.table("HAR_mean_std_tidy.txt", sep=" ", quote="")

+##### Exclusions

-The features_info.txt file included in the data package, UCI HAR Dataset.zip, identify two types of variables involving a mean and standard deviation.
+The features_info.txt file included in the data package, UCI HAR Dataset.zip, identifies two sets of variables involving the term mean and/or standard deviation.

 1. 33 derived variables denoted mean() along with 33 variables corresponding variables identifying a standard deviation, std().

 2. 13 variables denoting a measurement that is comprised of a weighted average of component measurements, meanFreq() without corresponding standard deviation measurements.